bojanpopic/developer.joomlatools.com/framework/plugins.md

 #### What actions can be affected?

-As we've discuss, a given resource, e.g. `Bar`, will have its own Model, View and Controller triad.
+As we've discuss, a given resource, e.g. `Bar`, will have its own model, view and controller triad.

 - Controller : **Browse, Read, Edit, Add** and **Delete**; and **Render**
 - Model      : **Fetch, Create, Count**, and **Reset**